MaggieWalsh/walsh_and_co/README.md

       * Autoprefixer
       * Am I Responsive
   * ## Testing
+    * ## Owner Goals Testing
     * ## User Stories Testing
+      1. As a user visiting the site for the first time, I want to navigate the site intuitively.
+      2. As a user, I want to know what services are provided, and what is involved in the process.
+      3. As a user, I want to be able to find out the cost of the services provided.
+      4. As a user, I want to be able to see past projects, in order to know if this is the right company for me.
+      5. As a user, I want to be able to contact the company.
+      6. As a user, I want to know where you are located.
+      7. As a user, I want to be able to access your social media accounts.
+      8. As a user, I want to know who I will be dealing with.

     * ## Additional Testing
       W3 - Unicorn Validator

       W3 - HTML Validator

       Developer Tools - Lighthouse

         * ### Ongoing Bugs